 You can offer your email subscribers a discount too 🙂

 If you like to help DIY-minded entrepreneurs with something, such as bookkeeping or graphic design, you can consider coaching alongside (or in replacement of) services because it is more personable, and you can teach the person you’re serving how to replicate their results.

 As a copywriter, this is one of my favourite things to share: swipe files.

 Basically, they’re ready-made templates for blog posts or emails that are as easy-as-pie because it’s already written out, and all you have to do is change the wording to fit your needs.

 Swipe files are a great way to attract people to sign up for your list.

-Hope this post was helpful!
-What lead magnets are you using in your business/blog?
+Hope this was helpful!
+Which lead magnets are you using/planning to use?